Holicklis/ChineseCheckerRobot/README.md

    python aiserver.py
    ```

-By default, the server runs on port 5002.
-The server is also deployed to: `https://chinesecheckerrobot-zu9g.onrender.com/get_ai_move`
+By default, the server is also deployed to: `https://chinesecheckerrobot-zu9g.onrender.com/get_ai_move`

 ### Detection Server Setup